Setup WooCommerce to work with Templett

 - Click the “Add Shop” button

-Template id’s in product descriptions
+Template id’s in Product Descriptions

 Be sure to put the template id’s in the product descriptions.
 If you do not put the template id’s in the product description, Templett will disregard the order and your customer will not get access to their purchased templates.
 Please see this article for more information.

 You’re all set.
 Create a test order in Woocommerce to make sure everything works properly.
 If the order isn’t pulled into Templett, go over the steps again carefully to make sure you didn’t miss anything.
+When creating a test order, use an account with a different email address than your seller account in Templett to avoid any conflicts.